-EUG 4-Nitric Acid Plants Pre-heaters
+EUG 4 - Nitric Acid Plants Pre-heaters

-The Nitric Acid Plants Preheaters are used to preheat the process air from 300°F to 500°F for startup purposes.
+The Nitric Acid Plants' Preheaters are used to preheat the process air from 300°F to 500°F for start-up purposes.
 The process air flows through tubes inside the preheater, which are heated by a natural gas fired burner.
 The preheaters are used for startup purposes only.
 These emissions units have only combustion related emissions.

-EUG 5-Carbon Dioxide Vents
+EUG 5 - Carbon Dioxide Vents

 Excess carbon dioxide from the processes may be vented to the atmosphere.
 Refer to sections describing the Carbon Monoxide Shift, Carbon Dioxide Removal, and Carbon Dioxide Regenerator processes and also emissions calculations for EUG No. 5.
-The waste CO_2 contains trace amounts of carbon monoxide.
+The waste CO2 contains trace amounts of carbon monoxide.

-EUG 6-Ammonium Nitrate Plants
+EUG 6 - Ammonium Nitrate Plants

 PCC operates two ammonium nitrate plants at the facility.
 The ammonium nitrate plants have a maximum total combined production capacity of 1,140 tons of ammonium nitrate per day (570 tons per day or 208,050 tons per year each).
 Ammonium nitrate (NH_4NO_3) is produced by the neutralization of nitric acid with ammonia.
 Both the ammonia and the nitric acid are produced onsite.
-The resulting aqueous ammonium nitrate solution is either concentrated by evaporation and sent to the granulator to be processed into granules, or mixed with urea to form urea ammonium nitrate solution.
+The resulting aqueous ammonium nitrate solution is mixed with urea to form urea ammonium nitrate solution.